-For TFC Family Providers for children, submission of a Foster Home License, as specified in AAC Title 21, Chapter 6, Article 1 through Article 4, will be accepted as meeting the requirements for credentialing/recredentialing as an AHCCCS provider.
+For TFC Providers for children, submission of a Foster Home License, as specified in A.A.C.
+21, Article 1 through Article 4, will be accepted as meeting the requirements for credentialing as an AHCCCS provider.

 For information regarding AHCCCS responsibilities related to TFC settings, refer to AMPM Policy 320-W.